-As part of the Iberdrola Group (the "Group"), we maintain a number of policies that are designed to protect and strengthen Human Rights within the organisation.
-These policies form a hierarchy which commits ScottishPower and it's suppliers to maintaining the standards of business ethics and human rights that are considered best practice, through establishing principles relating to:
+As part of the Iberdrola Group (the "Group"), we maintain a number of policies that are designed to protect and strengthen human rights within the organisation.
+These policies form a hierarchy which commits ScottishPower and its suppliers to maintaining the standards of business ethics and human rights that are considered best practice, through establishing principles relating to:

-- delivering clear value for society through our activities - · recognizing Human and labour rights commitments enshrined in international law - · encouraging ethical and responsible behaviour by employees; and - requiring suppliers to adhere to the same principles of business ethics and human rights.
+- Delivering clear value for society through our activities. - Recognizing human and labour rights commitments enshrined in international law. - Encouraging ethical and responsible behaviour by employees. - Requiring suppliers to adhere to the same principles of business ethics and human rights.